 Our understanding of the primary visual cortex or V1 \cite{hubel1959receptive} is still very limited \cite{olshausen2005close}.
-In particular, the mathematical and representational models for V1 are still in short supply.
+In particular, mathematical and representational models for V1 are still in short supply.
 Two prominent examples of such models are sparse coding \cite{olshausen1997sparse} and independent component analysis (ICA) \cite{bell1997independent}.
-Although such models do not provide detailed explanations of V1 at the level of neuronal dynamics, they help us understand the computational problems being solved by V1.
+Although such models may not provide detailed explanations at the level of neuronal dynamics, they help us understand the computational problems being solved by V1.

-In this article, we propose a model of this sort.
-It is a representational model of natural image pair that are related by local pixel displacements.
-The image pair can be consecutive frames of a video sequence, where the local pixel displacements are caused by the relative motions between the agent and the objects in the 3D environment.
+In this paper, we propose a model of this sort.
+It is a representational model of natural image pairs that are related by local pixel displacements.
+The image pairs can be consecutive frames of a video sequence, where the local pixel displacements are caused by the relative motions between the agent and the objects in the 3D environment.
 Perceiving such local motions can be crucial for inferring ego-motion, object motions, and 3D depth information.

-As is the case with existing models, we expect our model to explain only limited aspects of V1, some of which are: (1) The receptive fields of V1 simple cells resemble Gabor filters \cite{daugman1985uncertainty}.
-(2) Adjacent simple cells have quadrature phase relationship \cite{pollen1981phase}.
+As is the case with existing models, we expect our model to explain only partial aspects of V1, including: (1) The receptive fields of V1 simple cells resemble Gabor filters \cite{daugman1985uncertainty}.
+(2) Adjacent simple cells have quadrature phase relationship \cite{pollen1981phase,emerson1997quadrature}.
 (3) The V1 cells are capable of perceiving local motions.
 While existing models can all explain (1), our model can also account for (2) and (3) naturally.
-Compared to models such as sparse coding and ICA, our model serves a more direct purpose of perceiving local motions.
+Compared to models such as sparse coding and ICA, our model has a component that serves a direct purpose of perceiving local motions.

-Our model consists of the following two components.
-See Figure \ref{fig:diag} for an illustration, where the image is illustrated by the big rectangle.
-A pixel is illustrated by a dot.
-The local image content is illustrated by a small square around it.
-The displacement of the pixel is illustrated by a short arrow, which is within the small square.
-The vector representation of the local image content is represented by a long vector, which rotates as the image undergoes deformation due to the pixel displacements.
-Section \ref{sect:3} explains the notation.